ShengHao011/Market-Sentiment-Strategy-Backtest/README.md

-Market Sentiment referes to the overall attitude/perspectives of investors on stocks and the overall market.
+Market Sentiment refers to the overall attitude/perspectives of investors on stocks and the overall market.
 This strategy utilizes market sentiment indicators to generate buy signals on the SPY ETF, which is meant to track the S&P 500 Index.